 Why Conflict is a Powerful Teacher

 I am not innocent nor am I immune to the struggles of the “spiritual ego.”
 As a person who was raised in a fundamentalist Christian environment, I was taught to defend my dogmas, resist others, while at the same time trying to avoid conflicts and convert others.

 Fast-forward to meeting my partner and co-writer of this site, Sol.
 Or shall I say: Shiva, the destroyer of worlds.
-Entering a relationship with this man was the most ego-destroying thing I have ever experienced – and I say that as a good thing.
+Entering a relationship with this man was an ego death, the most ego-destroying thing I have ever experienced – and I say that as a good thing.
 Getting into frequent conflicts in the early years of our relationship was the single most important thing that helped me to spiritually awaken.

 Sure, it wasn’t pretty.
 I often felt a lot of self-pity, resentment, and anger surrounding my beliefs being systematically challenged and destroyed (hello Mr. INTJ).
 But it was keeping an open heart to this conflict and choosing to learn from it that transformed my life forever.

 Without having someone call bullshit on all the ways that I lied to myself, I would never be where I am today.
 Without having someone point out to me where I was mistaken/wrong, it would have taken me years to develop the self-insight I now possess.

 So here is why conflict is such a powerful teacher: